alinen/curation-tree/GenerateDocs/index.md

 # curation-tree

-Lightweight behavior tree API for creating puzzle and narrative games in Unity.
+The Curation Tree framework implements basic features for drag-and-drop puzzle and narrative games built in Unity.

+The Curation Tree framework consists of three primary types:

+* The `GameLoop`, which loads a script that specifies the mechanics of the game.
+* The `World` which stores global state and manages player input.
+* `Behavior` which implements game features such as playing sounds, playing animations, moving objects, setting text, changing colors, and responding to player events.
+Behaviors are organized as a tree that execute from the root.

+We have been using this system for several years across a variety of demos for building agents and testing avatars in virtual reality.
+This repository demonstrates its basic features with several small examples.

-This repository demonstrates the framework we have been using to create point-and-click games for teaching and research using Unity.
-For example, the following demo implements a mechanic where dragging the casette onto to Boom Box plays music and makes the squirrel dance.
+For example, in the following demo, dragging the casette onto to Boom Box plays music and makes the squirrel dance.

 <video width="100%" controls>
   <source src='images/SquirrelHouse.mp4' type="video/mp4">